DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDeploymentByImage.md

      ![Cluster Details](../../images/deploy01.png)

-2. On the cluster details page, click `Workload` in the left navigation bar to enter the workload list, and click the `YAML Create` button in the upper right corner of the page.
+2. On the cluster details page, click `Workload` in the left navigation bar to enter the workload list, and click the `Create with YAML` button in the upper right corner of the page.

      ![Workload](../../images/deploy02Yaml.png)

-3. After completing the above steps, you will jump to the detailed configuration page of `Create a stateless payload`, please refer to the following steps to complete the creation of a stateless payload.
+3. After completing the above steps, you will jump to the detailed configuration page of `Create a stateless workload`, please refer to the following steps to complete the creation of a stateless workload.

 ### Input YAML

-Referring to the YAML template below, create a stateless payload called `nginx-deployment`.
+Referring to the YAML template below, create a stateless workload called `nginx-deployment`.

 ```yaml
 apiVersion: apps/v1